NathanMarch/Homogenization/README.md

 If you use ``homogenization`` and/or ``homogenization_CD``, we would appreciate that you mention it in your work by citing the following paper:

-Nathan G. March, Elliot J. Carr , and Ian W. Turner,
+Nathan G. March, Elliot J. Carr, and Ian W. Turner,
-A fast semi-analytical homogenization method for block heterogeneous media, Submitted to Journal of Computational Physics. https://arxiv.org/abs/1812.06680
+A fast semi-analytical homogenization method for block heterogeneous media, Submitted. https://arxiv.org/abs/1812.06680

 ## Examples